fortify/shared-github/PLAN.md

 holds a token capable of pushing or opening a PR in the first place (that token only exists in the separate `open-pr` job).

+## Allow-list update proposals

+### Current behavior

+`generate.js` currently consumes the org allow-list as authoritative.
+It resolves non-SHA refs and emits `WARNINGS.md`/workflow annotations, but it does not compare an already-allowed SHA with a newer release in the same major version.
+Therefore, when the allow-list remains unchanged, the generator has no generated diff and no PR is opened.
+This is intentional for the current implementation but means administrators must update the org allow-list before the wrapper generator can adopt a newer upstream action commit.

+### Proposed behavior

+Add an explicit **allow-list update proposal** pass to `generate.js`:

+1. For each allow-listed `owner/repo@<sha>`, resolve the commit's associated release tag where possible and determine the latest release tag in the same major version.
+Do not cross a major-version boundary.
+2. Compare the allow-listed SHA with the commit SHA behind that latest tag.
+3. For every newer candidate, write a machine-readable proposal containing:
+   `owner/repo`, current allow-list SHA, current tag (if known), proposed tag, proposed SHA, and the exact allow-list replacement line:
+   `owner/repo@<current-sha>` → `owner/repo@<proposed-sha>`.
+4. Keep the generated wrapper update and proposal report together in the generator artifact/PR.
+The PR description must include a literal replacement list and explicitly state:
+   **the corresponding entries in GitHub organization Actions settings must be updated at the same time as this PR is merged**.
+5. If there are proposals but no wrapper diff, still create a PR containing only the proposal report so the required organization-setting change is reviewed and tracked.
+The report must not be committed outside the allowed generator scope without updating the scope policy; preferably place it in a dedicated generated path such as `actions/3rdparty/.metadata/` or pass it between jobs as a PR-body artifact.

+### Safety and operational rules

+- The generator must never silently change the effective upstream SHA merely because a newer tag exists; the org allow-list remains authoritative until an administrator updates it.
+- A proposal is advisory and must not be treated as permission to execute the proposed action before the org setting is updated.
+- Handle repositories with no tags, moving tags, non-semver tags, API failures, and commits whose tag association cannot be determined by reporting an explicit unresolved status rather than guessing.
+- Use a deterministic ordering and stable report format so repeated daily runs do not create noisy PRs.
+- The PR-generation job should include the proposal text but must not execute arbitrary generated content with write permissions.
+- The workflow should avoid creating duplicate open proposal PRs for the same current/proposed SHA pair.

 ### 3. Branch protection on `main`

 Implemented as a repository ruleset named **`protect-main`** (GitHub Settings →